 Having a backyard picnic?
 Set up a drink station with a few different options.
 These drink dispensers are reasonably priced and display your sangria and mixed drinks wonderfully.

 Get some faux ice cubes and fill the bottom of your drink dispenser with them, just up to the nozzle.
 This will prevent any fruit pieces, etc. from clogging the nozzle and keep your drinks flowing nicely!
 Find them on Amazon.

 If kept refrigerated or chilled, it will last for a few days.
 But it is best enjoyed the day its made.

 I hope you’re sipping on sangria and enjoying the flavors!
-If you have a moment, please leave a star review.
-Make one of my recipes, please share on social media and tag #afarmgirlskitchen
+Please take a moment to leave a star rating and share on social media using the hashtag #afarmgirlskitchen